Jumee-LDN/wdi-project-one/README.md

 | Day 7   | Presentation                                        |

 #### Challenges
-It was challenging to automate the snakes to move along the grid to the end point while keeping the form of its head and tail, also the length changes to add a visual effect.
+It was challenging to automate the snakes to move along the grid to the end point while keeping the form of its head and tail.
 ```javascript

 function moveSnakes() {